 The Fund is governed by a Board of Trustees composed of LIUNA and employer representatives:

-Armand E. Sabitoni, Co-Chairman
+Michael F. Sabitoni, Co-Chairman

 Dennis L. Martire

-Noel C. Borck
+Noel C. Borck (Retired)

 The Fund's medical benefits, prescription drug benefits, dental, short-term disability and vision care benefits are self-funded.
 This means that eligible benefit claims are paid directly from the Fund's assets rather than by an insurance company.